AndrewBryson/azure-s2s-vpn-performance/README.md

 # Purpose
-Test Azure site-to-site (S2S) VPN latency and throughput.
-This test uses 2 Azure regions (UK West, UK South) to simulate likely results if using VPN on top of an Azure ExpressRoute, i.e. {ExpressRoute POP} <--> {Azure Region}.
+Test Azure site-to-site (S2S) VPN latency.
+This test uses 2 Azure regions (UK West, UK South) to simulate results if using VPN on top of an Azure ExpressRoute, i.e. {ExpressRoute POP} <--> {Azure Region}.

 Scenarios tested are:
-1. Cross-region latency and throughput using site-to-site VPN.
+1. Cross-region latency using site-to-site VPN.
 VPN SKU is `VpnGw2AZ` running active/passive.
-2. Cross-region latency and throughput using public IPs (PIP) only, no VPN.
+2. Cross-region latency using public IPs (PIP) only, no VPN.
 3. Site-to-site VPN latency with concurrent load test.
 VPN is active/passive.

 # Configuration